-POLICY AM6
+POLICY AM5 Connections to Sustainable Transport

-Connections to Sustainable Transport
+Development proposals should, where achievable, include provisions to enable access to public and community transport and provide easy connections to the social, community and retail facilities of the neighbourhood plan area.

-New developments should provide access to public and community transport and provide easy connections to the social, community and retail facilities of the neighbourhood plan area.
+POLICY AM6 Transport Hub Proposal

-POLICY AM7 Transport Hub Proposal
+Any proposals for the redevelopment of Bridport Bus Station (see Map 3) and the land immediately around should retain and enhance its primary use as a transport hub and a) Demonstrate how they will relate to the wider Bridport context, with specific reference to clear and convenient connections with the town centre and with surrounding adjacent areas and

-- Bridport bus station and the land immediately around will be retained and enhanced primarily as a transport hub and - 2.
-All redevelopment proposals for the site should: - a) Demonstrate how they will relate to the wider Bridport context, with specific reference to clear and convenient connections with the town centre and with surrounding adjacent areas and - b) Make the most efficient use of land and be developed to seek optimum use.
-The optimum use of the site should result from a design led approach to determine the capacity of the site and - c) Enable the successful integration of the bus station and any new buildings within its surrounding area, and deliver wider benefits to residents and visitors, such as access to shared amenity space and a high-quality public realm.
+- b) Make the most efficient use of land and be developed to seek optimum use resulting from a design led approach to determine the capacity of the site and - c) Enable the successful integration of the Bus Station and any new buildings within its surrounding area, and deliver wider benefits to residents and visitors, such as access to shared amenity space and a high-quality public realm.